TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Discuss what an environment is and how it can impact our application
+-  What an environment is and how it can impact our application
-- Briefly discuss environment variables and how to utilize them
+-  What environment variables are and how to utilize them
-- Install PostgreSQL and set it up
+-  How to install PostgreSQL and set it up
-- Set up a bare Rails application to test our database installation
+-  How to set up a bare Rails application to use a specific database

 ### Environments and Pipelines